AdobeDocs/experience-manager-64.en/help/communities/calendar.md

 * **Allow Featured Content**

-  if checked, the idea is able to be identified as [featured content](featured.md).
+  If checked, the idea is able to be identified as [featured content](featured.md).
 Default is unchecked.

 Under the **User Moderation** tab, specify how the posted topics and replies (user generated content) are managed.
 For more information, see [Moderating User Generated Content](moderate-ugc.md).